CHESS-mission/digital_twin_CubeSat/README.md

 	- `"solar cells efficiency"`: Evolution of the solar cells efficiency over time

 - **csv**:
-	- `"simulation_data.csv"`: All the previous fields, in a CSV format
+	- `"simulation_data.csv"`: All the previous fields and groundtrack, in a CSV format
-	- `"trajectory_coords.csv"`: The groundracks in a CSV format